 Introduction

 The relationship between attention and consciousness has been a major debate in consciousness science.
 Some argue that attention is just an enhanced version of conscious experience (Carrasco, 2011), therefore it cannot exist without consciousness.
 Others propose that conscious experience only occurs after we attend to certain stimuli.
-Thus, consciousness depends on the selective nature of attention (Cohen, et al., 2012).
-These approaches assume that attention and consciousness are not dissociable.
+Thus, consciousness depends on the selective nature of attention (Cohen et al., 2012).
+These approaches have been used to suggest that attention and consciousness are not dissociable.
 However, another view is that attention and consciousness are separable, meaning one can function without involving the other (Jennings, 2015; Lamme, 2004).
 This paper will attempt to replicate a key finding bearing on whether attention can focus on an object perceived only unconsciously.

-Evidence supporting a dissociation between attention and consciousness has accumulated over the past few decades (Graziano et al., 2020; Maier, & Tsuchiya, 2021), both in terms of there being consciousness without attention (Braun & Julesz, 1998; Jennings, 2015), and for attention being focused on targets that are subliminal (Graziano, 2022; He, Cavanagh, & Intriligator, 1996; Pitts, Lutsyshyna, & Hillyard, 2018).
-Also, the evidence for unconscious working memory (Soto et al., 2005; Soto, Mäntylä, & Silvanto, 2011) is relevant, given the close link between attention and working memory (Oberauer, 2019).
+Evidence supporting a dissociation between attention and consciousness has accumulated over the past few decades (Graziano et al., 2020; Maier & Tsuchiya, 2021), both in terms of there being consciousness without attention (Braun & Julesz, 1998; Jennings, 2015), and for attention being focused on targets that are subliminal (Graziano, 2022; He et al., 1996; Pitts, Lutsyshyna & Hillyard, 2018).
+Also, the evidence for unconscious working memory (Soto et al., 2005; Soto et al., 2011; for a review of the controversy Gambarota et al., 2022) is relevant, given the close link between attention and working memory (Oberauer, 2019).
 For the debate of consciousness without attention, attention is acknowledged as responsible for certain aspects of consciousness, just not all of them.
 For example, through the scope of dual-task experiments, individuals were able to identify “perceptual gist” in the periphery while attending to difficult tasks with no decline in performance (Koch & Tsuchiya, 2007).
 For a more conceptual approach, Block (1995) promoted the idea of “phenomenal consciousness”, which is a form of consciousness consisting of experiential contents that complement the functional nature of the different “access consciousness”.
-Whether the evidence for phenomenal consciousness rules out attentional involvement is debatable (Jennings, 2015; Phillips, 2011), it remains an influential idea (Cohen et al., 2012; Noah, & Mangun, 2020).
+Whether the evidence for phenomenal consciousness rules out attentional involvement is debatable (Jennings, 2015; Phillips, 2011), but it remains an influential idea (Cohen et al., 2012; Noah & Mangun, 2020).
 Another form of consciousness that might operate without attention is when individuals engage in habituated behaviours, where people perform tasks without attending to them, but with some conscious experience of performing the task (Jennings, 2015).
 In all these cases one might simply say there is no dissociation, there remains a degree of both awareness and attention.
 What about the converse type of evidence: can attention exist outside the boundary of consciousness?